 Know Your Audience

-Who is reading your blog and what do they want to know.
+The task of finding a digital marketing agency in singapore or any other country where a business owner plans to run his business might not be that difficult.
+In contrast to this reference, as a blogger, finding your target audience and keeping them engaged with your content can sometimes seem quite challenging.
+To begin with, you need to know who is reading your blog and what they want to know.
 This is a fairly straightforward question when you are focused on a particular niche.
 Google Analytics will give you more details too.

 Think About Your Headline